jalantechnologies/github-ci/docs/USAGE.md

 ### Hostname and TLS

-- The workflow accepts `app_hostname` param for injecting hostname values.
+- The workflow accepts `app_hostname` parameter for injecting hostname values.
 - Kubernetes specifications can use `KUBE_INGRESS_HOSTNAME` placeholders to inject hostname.
 See [Defining Kubernetes Resources](#defining-kubernetes-resources) for more info.

 **Example**